 Got a little bit of an angle on your driveway?
 It doesn’t matter with the Anvil brewing burner.
-The feet are independently self-leveling , so you don’t need a completely flat surface to get your brew on.
+You don’t need a completely flat surface to get your brew on.
 Anvil’s legs are modular, so you can choose your burner’s height (either 7 or 16 inches, unless you get optional leg extensions for 24 inches).

 It packs a bit of a smaller punch at 45,000 BTUs, but it can still get a quick boil going, especially if you do any small batch brewing.

 This is the first outdoor burner I used for homebrewing and it's perfect for anyone just starting out or looking to step up their process.
 I recommend getting the leg extensions too.